hamzaleroi/dnn_migration/README.md

 1. Place  the ids of the tar files in the file ids.txt in the following format:
 `<id>,<name>`
 Note the name should match the corresponding folder in this current folder.
+Also, there should be one new line per id in order to be considered.
+In other words, every new line ''\n' correspond to one file to be downloaded.

 2. run the script `download_from_drive` giving it `idx.txt` as first parameter
-3. the script should uncompress the data in the corresponding folders
+3. the script should un-compress the data in the corresponding folders

 # How to add data to the model: